Simple tips for making Christian marketing more effective

-Don’t make promises you have no control of.
+Don’t make promises you have no control over.
 Limit your promises to things you can actually control.
 For example, you can control the start time of an event, but you can’t control the effect your event is going to have on a person.
 So you can promise to start your event at 10 am, but you can’t promise a life transformation at the end of your event, because you can’t guarantee that.
 I hope this makes sense.

-Sometimes, the language you use in your marketing can be misleading or confusing, so you have to be real careful of what you put out there.
+Sometimes, the language you use in your marketing can be misleading or confusing, so you have to be really careful of what you put out there.
 People don’t like to feel exploited or that you lured them to your church or ministry under false pretenses.

 I know I have felt let down a few times because a product or an event did not live up to its billing.
 Not like the events were bad or I didn’t gain anything from them, but they weren’t quite what I expected based on the promotional material.

 Speaking of events, don’t use a famous speaker to attract people to your event unless you’re certain of their attendance.
-I have seen a few bait and switch at some Christian events.
+I have seen a few baits and switch at some Christian events.
 Maybe it wasn’t intentional, and something did come up, but it’s something I want you to be aware of.